 The idea behind the 80/20 rule is that it can apply to all aspects of our lives, and there is not much we can do about it.
 You have probably heard of the saying that “80% of sales come from 20% of clients.”
 We have found that it is best to think of the 80/20 rule as a recurring phenomenon in the eCommerce arena rather than a ‘problem’.

-In this blog, we’ll provide a rundown of how to better manage the 80/20 rule for Amazon PPC and drive desired outcomes.
+In this blog, we’ll provide a rundown of how to better manage the 80/20 rule for Amazon PPC, drive desired outcomes, and increase Amazon sales.
 The earlier you execute these strategies, the better for your eCommerce business because it will lend you a competitive edge that is much needed in a highly competitive market.

 How Can Amazon Merchants Optimize the 80/20 Rule When It Comes to Revenue?